VoltLang/Volta/doc/volt.md

         auto b = new Pair(32);    // Calls the first constructor. auto c = new Pair(10, 5); // Calls the second constructor.

 That's not the only place arguments are passed to `new`.
-Consider `new int[]`.
+Consider `new i32[]`.
 What's the type that this results in?
-If you guessed `int[]*`, you'd be right.
+If you guessed `i32[]*`, you'd be right.
 If we want to allocate an array with `new`, give it the array type, but append parens with the requested length after it.

-    auto a = new int[](0);     // An empty array of ints. auto b = new string[](3);  // An array of three strings.
+    auto a = new i32[](0);     // An empty array of i32s.
+    auto b = new string[](3);  // An array of three strings.

 Speaking of arrays, sometimes you want to make a copy of one.
 You might think that